mchlol/todo/README.md

 # to do list

 Time to tackle the ol' to do list app.
+Using webpack, bootstrap, and sass.

 ## Steps